The most effective way to increase eCommerce profits is to optimize your pricing strategy.

 Now that we've established what to do, it is helpful to explore how to actually implement an eCommrce pricing strategy.

-Here we will go through creating customer segments and personalized experiences that focus on presenting the right product mix and pricing to those segments.
+Here we will go through creating detailed customer segments and personalized customer experiences that focus on presenting the right product mix and pricing to those segments.

 Throughout, we'll be using Barilliance to enable our pricing strategy.